python-projects-fernando/nextgenhealth/docs/sdlc/02_requirements_gathering.md

      - Doctor.
      - Date and time.
      - Type of appointment (e.g., consultation, exam).
+   - Patients can view available time slots and book their own appointments.
    - The system must prevent double-booking of doctors or patients.

 2. **Appointment Reminders:**
    - The system must send reminders to patients via email or SMS 24 hours before the appointment.
+   - Patients can also view their upcoming appointments in the system.

 ### 2.1.3 Electronic Medical Records (EMR)
 1. **Record Management:**